GollyGang/ready/README.md

 We're working on the next version, which includes two new features:
   * Import of images, so you can use a photo as the initial conditions of a pattern
-  * Export of a sequence of OBJ files, for animating a 3D mesh.
+  * Export of a sequence of OBJ files, for animating a 3D mesh.<br>
-For now these features are only in the [0.7.2 release](https://github.com/GollyGang/ready/releases) or later
+For now these features are only in the [0.7.2 release](https://github.com/GollyGang/ready/releases) or later.

 More details on the [releases tab](https://github.com/GollyGang/ready/releases).